-New assistants are usually initially assigned as graders or TA's for undergraduate course offerings based on a variety of factors that are independent of the skills of our TAs.
+New assistants are usually initially assigned as graders or TAs for undergraduate

+The department chooses the overall number and composition of undergraduate course offerings based on a variety of factors that are independent of the skills of our TAs.
 While we prefer to assign TAs to courses that are related to their research interests, this is not always possible.